Lie coalgebras and rational homotopy theory II: Hopf invariants: Hopf invariants from the bar complex.

-We will see that Hopf invariants completely determine the homotopy Lie algebra of $X$ rationally.
-Through this theorem we can recover some of the integral Lie algebra structure as well.

 This theorem implies for example that the Hopf invariant of a cocycle of the form $\alpha|\beta \mp \beta|\alpha$ evaluates trivially on all Whitehead products.
-Indeed, we saw in \refE{arbwt1} that this Hopf invariant is zero. \refT{cobracket} suggests a key for identifying bar expressions with vanishing Hopf invariants.
+Indeed, we saw in \refE{arbwt1} that this Hopf invariant is zero.
+There are many further classes of Hopf invariants which vanish, though proving this through direct methods quickly becomes difficult.
+However \refT{cobracket} suggests a key for identifying bar expressions with vanishing Hopf invariants.
 If we define in the obvious way an ``anti-commutative coproduct'' on the bar construction, the submodule where this coproduct vanishes will by \refT{cobracket} have Hopf invariants which evaluate trivially on Whitehead products.
-Quotienting by this submodule yields the Lie coalgebraic cobar construction, which we develop next.
+Quotienting by this submodule yields the Lie coalgebraic cobar construction, as discussed in Section~3 of \cite{SiWa06}.
+This is our focus for the rest of the paper.